pedromamaral/networkaigym/README.md

 # AI gym for Networks #

-The project ai_gym_for_networks aims to reduce the difficulty of setting up an network environment to train, test and compare Deep Reinforcement Learning Algorithms
+The project ai_gym_for_networks aims to reduce the difficulty of setting up a network environment to train, test and compare Deep Reinforcement Learning Algorithms

 Installation:
 Terminal 1: